zackliang/cloudstack-documentation/source/developersguide/dev.rst

    is not equal to 3, the expires parameter is ignored in the API request.

--  expires=YYYY-MM-DDThh:mm:ssZ: Specifies the date and time at which the signature included in the request is expired.
+-  expires=YYYY-MM-DDThh:mm:ssZ+hhmm: Specifies the date and time at which the signature included in the request is expired.
 The timestamp is expressed in the YYYY-MM-DDThh:mm:ssZ format, as specified in the ISO 8601 standard.
+Timestamp must be followd by `+` and timezone offset.
+   Otherwise, verification is returned.

 For example: